McGrapefruit/pink-quanta/content/META/Pink Quanta Theme demo stylesheet.md

 - [x] Convert my Obsidian-CSS to SCSS for quartz
 	- [x] Heading stylings
 	- [x] Colors
-- [ ] Add a site Icon
+- [ ] Add a site Icon, which is only displayed on Desktop (left sidebar) but is hidden on mobile
+	- `Component.DesktopOnly(Component.SiteLogo(),` is not working properly, also displayes it on mobile
+- [ ] Make the darkmode the default option for new users visiting the page
-- [ ] Change the styling of the site name
+- [ ] Change the styling of the site title --> ==PINK==QUANTA
-	- atm its the same color as my links - i dont like that
+	- its the same color as my links atm since it is wrapped in `<a>`.
+Dont know how to fix yet
 - [ ] Different body-font-weights for dark/light mode
-	- This one seems quite tricky with quartz - havent managed to create variables besides colors
 	- ATm its either too thin for lightmode or to fat for darkmode.
-- [ ] Make the darkmode the default option for new users visiting the page
+	- This one seems quite tricky with quartz - havent managed to create variables besides colors that work within the `custom.css` yet.
 - [ ] Create MOC-Layout w/ short summaries of the pages
 	- I really love how David Buchan solved this one in his [Quantum Garden](https://quantumgardener.info/landscapes/expand-my-way-of-being)
-- [ ] Figure out how to sort via/query metadata
+- [ ] Figure out how to sort/query via metadata
+	- Automated MOCs displaying pages filtered through "SQL"-queries / based on YAML
 	- still need a good method to distinguish articles in English & German
 - [ ] Change how embeds are displayed
 	- the left border seem not to be working - maybe my blockquote styling broke something

 Bonus Points:

-How to switch out an image depending on light/darkmode?
+Switch out images depending on light/darkmode.
 I.e. this image does not work in lightmode:

 ![[KALEIDOS-20240315222641542.png|200]]